Estimating the Convex Hull of the Image of a Set with Smooth Boundary: Error Bounds and Applications: Conclusion

 \section{Conclusion}

 We derived new error bounds for the estimation of the convex hull of the image $f(\X)$ of a set $\X$ with smooth boundary.
-Our results show that accurate reconstructions are possible using \rev{a few sampled inputs} $x_i$ on the boundary of $\X$.
+Our results show that accurate reconstructions are possible using a few sampled inputs $x_i$ on the boundary of $\X$.
 We provided numerical experiments demonstrating the tightness of our bounds in practical applications.

 Of immediate interest for future research is deriving error bounds for non-convex approximations of the output set $f(\X)$ (e.g., for tangential Delaunay complexes \cite{Boissonnat2013,Aamari2018}) from assumptions on $f$ and $\X$.
-Extending the results to the presence of noise corrupting the sample \cite{Aamari2018,Aamari2022} would allow reconstructing $f(\X)$ from \rev{sampled} inputs that are not exactly on the boundary of $\X$.
-Potentially, this would also allow accurate reconstructions using approximate models of $f$.
-Applications of our results include the design of more efficient control algorithms that explicitly account for uncertainty.
+Extending the results to the presence of noise corrupting the sample \cite{Aamari2018,Aamari2022} would allow reconstructing $f(\X)$ from sampled inputs that are not exactly on the boundary of $\X$.
+Potentially, this would also allow accurate reconstructions using approximate models of $f$. \rev{Finally, exploring whether Theorem \ref{thm:error_bound:smooth_boundary} holds under a weaker rolling ball condition (see Remark \ref{remark:rolling_ball_but_not_rsmooth}) is of interest.}